ZofiaQlt/ngo_global_water_study/README.md

 # Global drinking water study

-The access to clean drinking water remains a major challenge in many regions of the world.

-According to the World Health Organization (WHO), approximately 2.2 billion people worldwide lack access to safe drinking water, and 4.2 billion people do not have access to basic sanitation facilities.
-This situation is particularly concerning in developing countries where access issues are often linked to factors such as poverty, war, corruption, population growth, and climate change.

-The consequences of this situation are severe and varied, leading to diseases, loss of productivity, population displacement, and armed conflicts.
-In many countries, limited access to clean water also hampers the development of education, the economy, and the protection of the environment.

-Given these challenges, the implementation of policies, technologies, and projects to ensure access to clean water is essential to guarantee sustainable development and foster socio-economic advancement for the most vulnerable populations.

-This dashboard aims to help identify the countries facing challenges in accessing clean drinking water and to permit NGOs to strategically allocate fundings.

-It focuses on three areas of expertise:

-1. Establishing access to clean water services
-2. Upgrading existing water access services
-3. Consulting with administrations/governments regarding water access policies

 <img width="753" alt="" src="https://github.com/ZofiaQlt/ngo_global_water_study/assets/67431758/23e4d479-cb8c-4a77-a6ef-18d8aee36ae7">
 <br>
 The datasets are coming from the Food and Agriculture Organization of the United Nations (FAO) and the World Health Organization (WHO).